 2. Data Consistency

 Collecting data nowadays is not a big effort anymore.
 But, keeping the information consistent becomes even more critical as more sources feed into the database.
-Therefore, consistency rules are essential, and the potential to define these should be taken into consideration when choosing a new database management system.
+Hence, when selecting a new database management system, it’s crucial to consider the potential to define consistency rules.

 3. Data Security